bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 1. Insert the Step anywhere in your workflow.
 2. Run any task by calling `./gradlew task-name-to-run` in the Script input field (for example: `./gradlew assemble`).
+3. Make sure the right executor type is selected to run your script in the `Execution with / runner binary` input field of the `Config` section.

 #### Gradle Runner Step

+As a minimum input, make sure you fill out the following required two input fields:

-You can use our `Gradle Runner` Step and specify the task that is available in your task list (when you called call ./`gradlew tasks --all before you have the task list)` as the value of the step input.
-If you've been using our scanner to upload your project to bitrise.io, the `gradlew file path` input field gets filled out automatically with the respective path, otherwise make sure you fill it out manually!
+1. Specify the task that is available in your task list and that you want to run as the value of the `Gradle task to run` step input.
+2. If you've been using our scanner to upload your project to [bitrise.io](https://www.bitrise.io/), the `gradlew file path` input field gets filled out automatically with the respective path, otherwise make sure you fill it out manually!
+In this case make sure to add a relative path to the repository root, for example: `./gradlew` or `./sub/dir/gradlew` (if it is a subdirectory)

 ![](/img/gradle-runner-gradlew.png)

+#### Android Build

+This step can only perform building-related Gradle tasks.
+If you wish to run other type of tasks, please use `Gradle Runner` Step.
+1. Add the Step after the testing steps but before the code signing step in deploy workflow.
+2. Set the required `Project Location` input field to reflect the root directory of your project.

 ## How to install an additional Android SDK package

-You can update your Android SDK package or install missing dependencies either using our `Install missing Android SDK components` Step or i_nstalling the respective package manually._
+You can update your Android SDK package or install missing dependencies either using our `Install missing Android SDK components` Step or installing the respective package manually.

 ### Automatic installation of Android SDKs and dependencies